followben/TPTentClient/README.md

 TPTentClient currently supports a small subset of what's possible with Tent.
 There's lots to do, including:

 - Documentation
-- Improved server discovery
+- Better error handling
+- Support for multiple Tent Servers on Discovery
 - Keychain support
 - Access to all [Tent API](https://tent.io/docs) endpoints
 - Enhanced delegate methods and notifications
 - Support for Mac OS X and Cocoa

-If you'd like to see a different feature or have found a bug, please [open an issue](https://github.com/followben/TPTentClient/issues).
-Alternatively, please [fork the repo](https://github.com/followben/TPTentClient/fork_select) and submit a pull request.
+If you'd like to see a different feature or have found a bug, please [open an issue](https://github.com/followben/TPTentClient/issues) or [fork the repo](https://github.com/followben/TPTentClient/fork_select) and submit a pull request.
+If you'd just like to contribute, search for "TODO:"!

 ## Credits